DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

   The only way I can think of to remedy this while keeping `form_reference_t` more-or-less as-is would be to create custom container implementations that ensure that Use Info is properly tracked on their elements.
 Notably, the destructors on these containers *should not* perform those sorts of updates because we want to be able to unload the loaded form data.
 These custom container implementations should support any `T` provided that `T::clear(*loaded_form)` is callable.

-  Within form data, these custom containers would be conditional types, i.e. `tracked_form_pointer_list` for a "real" form and `std::vector<form_stub*>` for a working copy.
+  Within form data, these custom containers would be conditional types, i.e. `tracked_form_pointer_vector` for a "real" form and `std::vector<form_stub*>` for a working copy.
+It's fine for the typenames to be a little wordy, because inside a form data class, they'd be `using`'d as `form_ref_vector`, `form_ref_array<Size>`, and so on.

+  * We would of course need to be able to handle lists of sub-structures that themselves contain form refs, though.
+Could define generic containers that call functions like `T::clear` and so on, and then `using` them as `substruct_vector`, `substruct_array`, and so on?

 ## Improve form stub / file handling and loading

 ### File loading

 The data structures for this feel like spaghetti.
-They're better than they used to be, but is there anything we can do to improve them further?
+They're better than they used to be back in DovahKit's very early proof-of-concept stage, but they're still years old and poorly designed.
+Is there anything we can do to improve them further?

-One flaw I see (looking into a lot of this machinery on 4/27/2024 while trying to disentangle and rewrite the error handling) is that `file_loader` represents both something which *loads* a file and affords you functions to read from it as a stream, *and* the authoritative "owner" of the actual file data and metadata.
-This seems wrong.
+One major conceptual flaw I see (looking into a lot of this machinery on 4/27/2024 while trying to disentangle and rewrite the error handling) is that `file_loader` represents both something which *loads* a file and affords you functions to read from it as a stream, *and* the authoritative "owner" of the actual file data and metadata.
+(And describing that in reverse: its base class, `basic_reader`, could be a file *or* a view into a file, with this varying from subclass to subclass; and consequently `basic_reader` itself doesn't know how to get information, e.g. the name, about the file it's actually reading, because it doesn't know whether to "ask itself" or ask something else.)
+This feels wrong.

 We should have a `dovah::tes::file` class which holds and "owns" the mapped file, and then all the various "loaders" should act like views into this single authoritative file object.

+Some specific ideas, written down on 4/28/2024:

+* **`dovah::tes::file`** as a single TES file, with ownership of a mapped view, and with known information pulled from the header and stored as members.
+It should not contain or require an owning `file_load_order`.
+There should not be any functions for actually reading data from the mapped view (e.g. `read` and `unchecked_read`), nor should there be any other "stream" fields like a "current position."
+Outside code (e.g. `form_stub`s; load processes; etc.) would create a `file_view` (see below) to perform reads.

+  * But how, then, do we read the header information so that the `file` can store and report information about itself?
+Potentially?
+Have it create and use a throwaway `file_view` (see below) internally.

+* **`dovah::load_order_file`** as a subclass of `dovah::tes::file`, which adds an owning `file_load_order&` as well as runtime-specific flags (e.g. "is dummy file for hardcoded forms" and "is dummy file for none-stubs").
+This is what a `file_load_order` would store and what `form_stub`s would use in their file list.

+  * In the current implementation, `form_stub`s identify their owning load order *via* their files, in order to keep the stubs' memory footprint to a minimum since we have so many of the things around.
+This is also why we have "dummy files" in the first place: so that `form_stub`s that were never loaded from a "real" file can still reach their owning load order.

+* **`dovah::tes::file_view`** as a view into any given `file`.
+This would be the counterpart to what is currently called `dovah::tes_file_reading::basic_reader`, with state for groups, records, and subrecords, and functions like `load_record_at` and `next_record_or_group`.

+  * An advantage of making `file_view` wrap a `file` is that if we encounter a structurally malformed file (e.g. a suspicious record signature, or an ill-formed `XXXX` subrecord), we'll be able to access the file data (most pertinently its name) when we throw an error.
+Right now, `dovah::tes_file_reading::basic_reader` is actually incapable of providing the filename as diagnostic information in these cases: a `basic_reader` doesn't know if it's a file (`file_loader`) or a view into a file (any other subclass), and consequently, doesn't know how to find its way to *whatever file it's reading* to query that file's name.

+  * Perhaps we could even template this and allow some compile-time configuration, e.g. a choice of whether to throw exceptions on invalid data or `assert` correctness instead.
+(Why would you ever want to `assert` that user-supplied data is well-formed?
+Because we crawl the files fairly completely during the initial file load, and after that, on-demand form data loads operate on the assumption that the file *definitely is* structurally valid and reads will never throw.
+Checks for e.g. record signature validity are skipped, and we assert instead of throwing, but this is conditioned on a run-time flag that gets set on the whole file post-file-load.
+In the new system, a `form_stub` would create disposable `file_view`s for loading each file, and so we may as well move the throw/assert choice to compile-time, no?)

+  * And as long as we're rebuilding the logic for reading file content, we may as well add support for endian-flipped files, conditioned behind a `constexpr const bool`.
+Bethesda themselves have this support: if the file header's signature reads as `4SET`, then they know that the file endianness doesn't match the system's native endianness, and they byteswap every value they read.

+    * Why condition it behind a `constexpr bool`?
+Two reasons.
+First: if we rewrite the file load system, then we'll want to be able to compare benchmarks as directly to the old system as possible to ensure there's no notable perf hit.
+We'd want to disable any endian-flip support for these initial tests to ensure the branching and similar doesn't impact performance; then enable it later and measure the performance impact.

+    * Endian-flip branches should probably be marked as `[[unlikely]]`.

+    * We'd have to audit use info and form load code to ensure that no byte-stitching is done in either place, lest any endian-flipped data break there.

+    * How would we test this?
+We don't have any endian-flipped files, and creating one would be very cumbersome.

+* **`dovah::tes::record_reader`** and **`dovah::tes::subrecord_reader`** as the interfaces for reading records, i.e. the replacements for `dovah::tes_file_reading::record` and `dovah::tes_file_reading::subrecord`.

+  * The `record_reader` interface shouldn't offer any functions for reading arbitrary data (i.e. no `read` or `unchecked_read` functions).
+Clients that are given access to a record should be required to obey the file structure (i.e. open, read, and close subrecords).
+There are internals for file parsing that require pulling data from a record, but those functions could be made internal or the relevant reads could otherwise be done manually.

+    This would be an improvement over the current design, wherein form loaders, form use info builders, and any custom parses (e.g. the frontend caching subrecords of interest) can just choose not to obey the file structure -- to pluck arbitrary bytes out of a record without bothering to heed subrecord boundaries.

 ### Form stubs